Rutvik1995/Chrome-Extension-Private-Key-Saver/README.md

 <br>    )

-<h2>This is code which is use to get data which is send from the chrome extension to react file</h2>
+<h2>This is code which is use to get data which is send from the chrome extension to React </h2>

 <br> async componentDidMount(){